 Course Suggestion: Privacy, Confidentiality, and Information Security (Course Code: 17752)

 7.)
-Education is easy (and cheaper then a cyber-attack).
+Education is easy (and cheaper than a cyber-attack).

 Perhaps you know the different types of cyber-attacks that there are but need some guidance on how to prevent them from occurring.
 Don’t worry, there are resources set up to help you.
 Guidelines, set by FINRA, were created to make sure firms know which cybersecurity measures to put in place and the steps needed to reduce the risk of a cyber-attack.